alxmrs/aromasday.org/src/index.md

 ![](/assets/aromas-day-2025.png "A day in the country"){.banner}

-Aromas day is coming soon!
+Aromas Day is coming soon!
 Get ready for a good day in the country.
 This August 24th will be a fantastic day filled with music, delicious food, community and much more!

 <div style="align: center">
 [Sponsor Aromas Day](#become-a-sponsor){.footer-button}